 - Claims of rule breaks, disputes among players, or bugs must be reported.
 Players should not take it upon themselves to contact another player in order to resolve a dispute related to the game.

 - Game bugs must not be exploited.
 RP during a bug is not allowed and is considered invalid.
 Bugs are not to be referenced in roleplay.
 Interactions, including information shared or gained, during a bug where that information should not be possible to obtain, are considered invalid, and it is against the rules to use or reference them within the game.
 RPing and sharing information during a major bug break (a bug which affects most of the player base) will be considered bug exploitation to gain an advantage in OOC knowledge which should have never been obtained to begin with.

 - Roleplay must not contain elements of power gaming.
 Actions directly against or with other characters, which do not have a corresponding mechanic, should be written in a way that is an attempt so that the other player is allowed to react without the result being forced upon them.
-Forced RP should only be done when associated stats are greater than the affected character, or when a skill roll has been applied to determine results.
+Forced RP should only be done when a skill roll has been applied to determine results.